How to Avoid the Psychological Effects of Acne

 You don’t need to sink into depression or hide away from those who could become your friends.
 It's not easy, and many will tell you "it's easier said than done", but the first thing you have to do to help yourself is to first learn how to mentally cope with your blemished skin, and most importantly, do something about it.

 Did You Know There are Millions of Acne Sufferers?

 It may surprise you that 75% of teenagers; including people in their early 20's have mild to acute acne.
 Out of this number, over half of them have tried various kinds of over the counter drugs, medicines, creams and potions.

 Many have found success in treating their acne, but most of them give up halfway through treatment, just because they lack the patience and perseverance that's required to treat pimples and acne successfully.

-They are the ones that end up suffering from low self esteem and a good number of them loose confidence, become affected psychologically, and end up needing help.
+They are the ones that end up suffering from low self-esteem and a good number of them lose confidence, become affected psychologically, and end up needing help.

 Life is tough enough as it is and you don't need a blemished face to add to it.
 But you must "keep your chin up" and spend time seeking solutions.

 For you to avoid depression and develop self-esteem, once you have accepted the fact that you are burdened with this condition and start your acne treatments, you must believe that it'll be cured, sooner than later.

 It's really all up to you because it's you that has to cure it or live with it.